Skill-Based Mixture-of-Experts: Adaptive Routing for Heterogeneous Reasoning via Inferred Skills: Methodology

 \subsubsection{Skill-based Recruiting}

 At inference time (see \cref{fig:profile} (b)), we follow the same keyword annotation procedure as in \cref{sec:agent_profile} to generate relevant keywords for the test sample.
 To align a test sample's keywords with those in the model profiles, we employ Sentence-BERT \citep{reimers-2020-multilingual-sentence-bert} to match keywords via the cosine similarity between their embeddings.
+This ensures that every keyword gets matched to the closest counterpart in the model profile.
 Next, expert recruitment is performed by selecting the top $k$ models whose profiles best match the required skills of the test sample.
 This is determined by two factors: \textbf{(1) local suitability score} and \textbf{(2) global competency}.
 For each model $M_i$, its \emph{local suitability score} for a test sample $q$, $\mathcal{S}(M_i, q)$ is computed as the sum of its skill scores over the set of keywords needed for $q$ (denoted as $K_q$).
 It can be expressed as follows:

 where $s^{(i)}_{k_j}$ represents the score of model $M_i$ for the $j$-th skill in the test sample $q$.
 This results in an model ranking distribution $\mathcal{D}_q$ for each test sample $q$: $\mathcal{D}_q = \{ \mathcal{S}(M_1, q), \mathcal{S}(M_2, q), ..., \mathcal{S}(M_n, q) \}$.